bgavran/autodiff/README.md

 What they did is they broke the feedback loop of updating the parameters into several smaller feedback loops, some of which __don't have any Gradient operations in them!__ And it still works!
 Obivously, the gradient information *is* used during the training, but it seems that a functional, efficient update can be performed with just an approximation of the gradient.

-This means that the core principles outlined above aren't really *core* principles and that there's something else going on.

 #### What it means to _use an optimizer_ while training neural networks?